tokkoro/ggj23-juuret/README.md

 ### Controls

-Plaeyr actions are Left, Throw/Plant, Right.
+Player actions are Left, Pickup/Throw, Right.

 The four playes use the following keys for actions:
 - ASD